 While most watches are geared toward adults, there is a select market of fitness trackers designed specifically to help kids get active in a fun and exciting way.
-Over the past few weeks, we had kids ranging from ages 3 to 13 test activity trackers in a variety of settings to determine the overall best kids fitness trackers.
+Over the past few years, we’ve had kids ranging from ages 3 to 13 test activity trackers in a variety of settings to determine the overall best kids’ fitness trackers.

 Some went for walks, others jumped on the trampoline, some played interactive games, and others simply ran around the house while their watch did its thing.
 We chatted with the kids and their parents to learn what they liked and disliked about each watch.